AmirBuddy/Bython/README.md

 # Bython lang

-A very simple scripting language named "Bython" written in C++ This was a fun project to learn C++ basics
+A very simple scripting language named "Bython" written in C++.
+This was a fun project to learn C++ basics

 ## Table of Contents